dariomlopez/dariomlopez/README.md

 # About Me:
 <h1>👋 Hi, I’m Darío, an enthusiastic Full-Stack Developer.</h1>
-:telescope: I am a passionate junior Full-Stack developer, driven by the desire to create great and efficient applications.
+:telescope: I am a passionate developer, driven by the desire to create great and efficient applications.
 My passion for technology and programming started with a career change in early 2023, when I decided to explore this area guided by my personal curiosity and self-motivation.
-My objective is to continue growing as a full-stack developer, constantly learning about new technologies and best practices to develop innovative, secure and high-quality applications.
+My objective is to continue growing, constantly learning about new technologies and best practices to develop innovative, secure and high-quality applications.
 <br>

 ## Technologies and Tools I use regularly: ##